-The Company's revenue is generated from the sale of products consisting primarily of batteries and accessories.
-The Company recognizes revenue when control of goods or services is transferred to its customers in an amount that reflects the consideration it is expected to be entitled to in exchange for those goods or services.
-To determine revenue recognition, the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligation(s) in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligation(s) in the customer obtains control of the promised goods and the Company's performance obligation is considered at the time of shipment or will call, when the Company's right to the consideration becomes unconditional and the Company determines there are no uncertainties regarding payment terms or transfer of control.
+Revenue is generated from the sale of products consisting primarily of batteries and accessories.
+We recognize revenue when control of goods or services is transferred to its customers in an amount that reflects the consideration it is expected to be entitled to in exchange for those goods or services.
+As such, accounts receivable is recorded at the time of shipment or will call, when our right to the consideration becomes unconditional, and we determine there are no uncertainties regarding payment terms or transfer of control.